otsaloma/pan-transit/providers/README.md

 need to write are documented below.

-To download data you should always use `pan.http.get`, `pan.http.get_json` or `pan.http.post` in order to use Pan Transit's user-agent and default timeout and error handling.
+To download data you should always use `pan.http.get`, `pan.http.get_json` etc. in order to use Pan Transit's user-agent and default timeout and error handling.
 See the providers shipped with Pan Transit for examples.

 Use `~/.local/share/harbour-pan-transit/providers` as a local installation directory in which to place your files.
 Restart Pan Transit, and your provider